carrot/roots-contentful/readme.md

 Required.
 The space ID containing the content you wish to retrieve.

+#### cache

+Optional.
+(String) Allows you to cache responses from Contentful's API.
+The value is the path to the directory you intend to store the data in.
+Ex: `./contentful-data`

 #### preview

 Optional.
 (Boolean) Allows you use the Contentful Preview API.
 Also able to be accessed by setting the environment variable `CONTENTFUL_ENV` to `"develop"` (preview api) or `"production"` (default cdn).